marcusassmus/visualising-elastic-anisotropy/README.md

 [1] "**_Visualising elastic anisotropy: theoretical background and computational implementation_**" [DOI: 10.1007/s00161-018-0635-9](https://doi.org/10.1007/s00161-018-0635-9)

 by J. Nordmann, M. Aßmus, and H. Altenbach.
 The program have been written in Matlab.
 The user may run the main file visu_elastic_anisotropy.m in order to reproduce all examples presented in&nbsp;[1] and to create their own.
+The source code can be downloaded [here](https://raw.githubusercontent.com/marcusassmus/visualising-elastic-anisotropy/master/visu_elastic_anisotropy.m).

 ## Referencing